CriticalFlaw/flawhud-OpenFortress/.github/README.md

 ### Code Pro Fonts
 To enable the Code Pro fonts, open `flawhud-OpenFortress\resource\clientscheme.res` in a text editor and add **_pro** as instructed in the file.

-### Favorite Server
-To setup a shortcut to your favorite server, open `flawhud-OpenFortress\resource\gamemenu.res` and under **HomeServerButton** enter the connection string to your preferred server as instructed.

-### Transparent Viewmodels
-To enable transparent viewmodels, you must first install the mastercomfig's Transparent Viewmodels addon or update your graphics configs to work with this feature.
-Then open `flawhud\scripts\hudlayout.res` and under **TransparentViewmodels** change the values of **visible** and **enabled** from 0 to 1.
-For more information, read the the TeamFortress.TV [thread][tftv-link].

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements